Franz Dinnendahl

+Franz Dinnendahl (20 August 1775 - 15 August 1826) was a German engineer and industrialist who was most prominently known for his pioneering work during the industrialization in the Ruhr valley and building the first steam engine in Essen in 1803.
+He was among the founder and namesake of Westfalia Dinnendahl Gröppel.

 Life

 Dinnendahl was the son of a miller.
 As a youth he worked for two years as a swineherd and then for two years he earned his money selling coal.
 On the advice of his uncle he learnt to be a carpenter.
 It was here that his fascination for technology was born.
 When he received a contract to build a machine house out of wood, he became more interested in the machine than in the house.

 The first steam engine - conceived in Britain - was employed in the Zeche Vollmond in Bochum-Langendreer.
 This was built in his first works in the Essener Innenstadt, on the Trentelgasse.
 Steam engines were to become extremely important for the extraction of coal in the Ruhr district.
 They were used, for example, for pumps to extract water from the lower levels.
 Dinnendahl established his own company and from 1801 to 1803 he constructed the first steam engine of his own construction.

 In 1807 and 1808, he associated with Friedrich Krupp during the latter's spell as proprietor of the Gute Hoffnungshütte in Sterkrade.